tencentyun/intlcloud-documents/yehe_doc/视频服务/媒体处理/控制台指南/模板设置_intl_en.md

 Log in to the [MPS console](https://console.cloud.tencent.com/mps) and click **Template Settings** on the left sidebar.
-Preset templates in the console include video transcoding, audio transcoding, TESHD, watermark, screenshot, animated image, moderation, content analysis, and content recognition.
+Preset templates in the console include video transcoding, audio transcoding, Top Speed Codec, watermark, screenshot, animated image, moderation, content analysis, and content recognition.
 They can be added to a workflow for on-cloud transcoding and audio/video processing.
 ![](https://main.qcloudimg.com/raw/a6e034f67575726dbdbcfdb462f7de1d.png)
 >?
 >- If a template added to a workflow is edited after the workflow is enabled, the template parameters after editing will be used.